 customer service tips

 - Make sure that you have the right tools.
 Customer service is about more than simply smiling and being friendly.
-In the digital world of 2018, businesses are expected to be able to resolve a large volume of customer issues across a variety of media and platforms.
-Unfortunately, 42% of service agents are unable to efficiently resolve customer issues, due to disconnected systems, outdated user interfaces, and multiple applications.
+In today’s digital world, businesses are expected to be able to resolve a large volume of customer issues across a variety of media and platforms.
+Unfortunately, 42% of service agents are unable to efficiently resolve customer issues, due to disconnected systems, out-dated user interfaces, and multiple applications.
 If you want to be able to give your customers a consistently positive experience, give your agents the tools they need.

 - Focus on resolving the problem, not making it someone else’s problem.
 When a service agent is unable to quickly resolve a client issue, the first response is often to pass the customer off to another agent.
 After all, the hope is that the new agent will be better equipped to find a solution.
 However, transferring the client to another representative is often counter-productive.
 26% of consumers have experienced being transferred from agent to agent without any resolution of their problem.
 This shows the customer that you do not value their time, and that you can’t be bothered to try to work with them through a difficult issue.
 Train your agents to take personal accountability for their clients, and to recognize that issues can be solved much more quickly when they aren’t being actively avoided.